joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/07/22/briefing/22-the-good-list-gellhorn-kate-bush.html

 **Dubai Firm Cuts Deal for New Port to Bypass Strait of Hormuz**\
-`A Dubai-based logistics giant unveiled a deal with the United Arab Emirates on Wednesday to develop a new port system that would bypass the Strait of Hormuz.`\
+`A Dubai-based logistics giant unveiled a deal on Wednesday to develop shipping terminals on the United Arab Emirates’ east coast.`\
 https://www.nytimes.com/2026/07/22/world/dubai-cuts-deal-for-new-port-to-bypass-strait-of-hormuz.html

 **Nothing Can Prevent the New Wildfires.
 We Have to Adapt.**\